AdobeDocs/audience-manager.en/help/using/reference/bulk-management-tools/bulk-delete.md

 ---
-description: Bulk delete lets you remove multiple segments, traits, folders, derived signals, and destinations with a single operation.
+description: Bulk delete lets you remove multiple segments, traits, folders, derived signals, data sources, models, and destinations with a single operation.
 Follow these instructions to make a bulk delete request.
-seo-description: Bulk delete lets you remove multiple segments, traits, folders, derived signals, and destinations with a single operation.
+seo-description: Bulk delete lets you remove multiple segments, traits, folders, derived signals, data sources, models, and destinations with a single operation.
 Follow these instructions to make a bulk delete request.
 seo-title: Bulk Delete
 solution: Audience Manager
 title: Bulk Delete